 Puerto Vallarta has been one of Mexico’s resort cities par excellence for decades now.
 It’s also one of the safest places to travel in Mexico.
 Millions of tourists flock to its dazzling sandy beaches every year to enjoy the endless water activities and all the Puerto Vallarta tours on offer.
 And the trend shows no sign of stopping!

 But it is in its picturesque historic center that Puerto Vallarta brings the real charm that makes it unforgettable, with cobblestone streets, quirk shops, and artsy boulevards perfect for an evening stroll.
-And at night, the city turns into a big party, with a pumping nightlife and top-notch gastronomy that won’t leave anyone indifferent.
+And at night, the city turns into a big party, with pumping nightlife and top-notch gastronomy that won’t leave anyone indifferent.

 La Paz

-The lovely capital of Baja California Sur is one of the favorite travel destinations in Mexico’s Pacific coast among tourists who know Mexico well and want to get away from the madness of bigger resort cities.
+The lovely capital of Baja California Sur is one of the favorite travel destinations on Mexico’s Pacific coast among tourists who know Mexico well and want to get away from the madness of bigger resort cities.

 La Paz sits by the Sea of Cortez.
 Rest assured the diving is superb and water activities abound, with plenty of chances to spot whales, whale sharks, and sea lions.
 Magical Balandra Beach is also close by and very much worth a day trip.